 While nothing beats Grandma’s crocheted stockings, chunky rag-wool socks from brands both American and Japanese will fight off frostbite with flare.

-Last but not least: the venerable hooded sweatshirt.
+Last but not least: the venerable hooded sweatshirt & Flannel.
 As a supplemental layer on those truly freezing days, nothing is better: a thick hoodie paired with any sort of weather-ready shell is an easy alternative to expensive and cumbersome down parkas.